Strider-CD/ecosystem-index/README.md

 Make sure to provide these fields at minimum.
 They're used by strider to perform plugin management.

 Finally, we edit `index` and add `strider-ssh-deploy` to it

+## TODO

+Make it easier to add your own plugins by providing a script that takes as input the git remote, and modifies `index` as appropriate (by fetching and parsing the package.json to determine version) and adds the YAML metadata file.